secretGeek/documentation/en/user-guide/interactions/index.md

 }
 ```

-You can also create a shared broker that is utilized by multiple components in your application.
+You can also create an `Interaction<TInteractionData>` that is shared across multiple components in your application.
 A common example of this is in error recovery.
 Many components may want to raise errors, but we may want only one common handler.
 Here's an example of how you can achieve this:

 ```cs
 public enum ErrorRecoveryOption